 You managed to live on $18K a year, how were you able to do that?

-I got absolutely everything I possibly could for free, so that I could afford the things I wanted (a nice home with a garage and big back yard, etc.) I have no debt, so that helps a lot, and I’m obsessed with paying as little as I can for only quality items.
-I go into detail of my journey from starting out in a homeless shelter to making a fantastic living and becoming debt free in my upcoming book, How to Become Financially Free.
-Here’s a sneak peek of the introduction.
+I got absolutely everything I possibly could for free so that I could afford the things I wanted (a nice home with a garage and big backyard, etc.) I have no debt, so that helps a lot, and I’m obsessed with paying as little as I can for only quality items.
+I go into detail about my journey from starting out in a homeless shelter to making a fantastic living and how I’ve been able to do that in my Financial Freedom Bundle.

 Give us an example of how you first monetized your blog.